-The application of this amendment did not have a material impact on amounts reported in respect to the Group's consolidated financial statements.
+The application of this amendment did not have a material impact on amounts reported in the Group's consolidated financial statements.

-- (r) New standards, amendments to standards and interpretations (Cont'd) - (ii) Amendments to standards that are issued but not effective and have not been early adopted are as follows: - IAS 1, 'Presentation of Financial Statements' and IAS 8, 'Accounting Policies, Changes in Accounting Estimates and Errors' were amended to help companies determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
-An additional amendment deferred the effective date by one year.
+- (r) New standards, amendments to standards and interpretations (Cont'd) - (ii) Amendments to standards that are issued but not effective and have not been early adopted are as follows: - IAS 1, 'Presentation of Financial Statements' was amended to help companies determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
+Additional amendments clarify how covenants affect the classification of a liability and requires additional disclosures.
+The additional amendments also deferred the effective date by one year.

 This amendment is applicable for annual periods beginning on or after January 1, 2023.
-It is not anticipated that the application of this amendment will have a material impact on amounts reported in respect to the Group's consolidated financial statements.
+It is not anticipated that the application of this amendment will have a material impact on amounts reported in the Group's consolidated financial statements.

 • IAS 1, 'Presentation of Financial Statements' was amended to change the requirements with regard to disclosure of accounting policies.
 The amendments replace all instances of the term "significant accounting policies" with "material accounting policies".
 Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general-purpose financial statements make on the basis of those financial statements.
 The amendments also clarify that accounting policy information that relates to immaterial transactions, other events or conditions is immaterial and need not be disclosed.
+IFRS Practice Statement 2 illustrates the guidance and examples to explain and demonstrate the "four-step materiality process".

-This amendment is applicable for annual periods beginning on or after January 1, 2023.
-It is not anticipated that the application of this amendment will have a material impact on amounts reported in respect to the Group's consolidated financial statements.
+The amendment to IAS 1 is applicable for annual periods beginning on or after January 1, 2023.
+The amendments to IFRS Practice Statement 2 do not contain an effective date or transition requirements.
+It is not anticipated that the application of these amendments will have a material impact on the disclosures in the Group's consolidated financial statements.